-A. Shallow Coastal Flooding
+A.Shallow Coastal Flooding

-NOAA's Coastal Flood Exposure Mapper provides data to visualize the potential scale and extent, not exact location, of inundation of low-lying coastal areas susceptible to flooding during extreme high tides, otherwise referred to as shallow coastal flooding or infrastructure recomposite development of the control of the contr nuisance flooding.
+NOAA's Coastal Flood Exposure Mapper provides data to visualize the potential scale and extent, not exact location, of inundation of low-lying coastal areas susceptible to flooding during extreme high tides, otherwise referred to as shallow coastal flooding or nuisance flooding.
 According to NOAA, extreme high tides occur a few times per year when the sun, moon, and earth align, or during storm events.
 Flood levels can increase due to rainfall or wind.